 Day Of Logistics

 Once you figure out your route, drive to your starting point and unload your inner tubes and gear.
 If you have at least two cars in your group, you can create your own shuttle system, leaving a car at the end point that can take all the drivers back to the starting point once the trip is over.
-If you have fewer than two cars, you may need to hitch a ride – but typically it’s 3-4 miles at most so catching a ride shouldn’t be too difficult.
+If you have fewer than two cars, you may need to hitch a ride – but typically it’s a few miles at most so catching a ride shouldn’t be too difficult.

 Pro-tip: As you’re leaving your end point car, take a look at landmarks so you can recognize the beach during the float.
 You don’t want to miss it and have to walk back.
 Another trick is to keep track of the time.
 You’ll have at least a ball park idea of when you should be nearing the end of your route.